robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

 handled by the framework exactly the same way as continuable failures originating from library keywords.

-Controlling continue-on-failure using reserved tags
+Controlling continue on failure using reserved tags
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All keywords executed as part of test cases or user keywords which are